-Amanda went through one cycle of recovery and relapse, but in 2016, she went back into a treatment program.
-There, she worked at our nonprofit partner Unshattered, which takes women who are recovering addicts and teaches them a trade: crafting unique, handmade bags and other accessories from upcycled materials.
+There, she worked at our nonprofit partner Unshattered, which supports women in treatment by teaching them a trade: crafting unique, handmade bags and other accessories from upcycled materials.
 “I’ve always been creative,” she says, “so that creative piece came naturally to me.
 I really thrived in there.”

 Amanda was also selected to participate in the Leadership Dutchess program, which prepares citizens to serve in leadership roles in their communities.
 Her ultimate goal is to someday own her own business.

 What does “invest in women” mean to Amanda?
 “When someone believes in you and is willing to make an investment in you,” she says, “it shows you that you can have courage in the face of adversity.”

 Learn more about Unshattered, shop online, and support women who, like Amanda, illustrate the power and potential of investing in women.